Loading…

 The uniqueness of each student’s learning trajectory necessitates a more nuanced approach to assessment.
 Given that students of the same age often exhibit varying cognitive development stages and non-linear learning progressions, reliance solely on traditional summative assessments presents significant limitations.
 To address these discrepancies, schools must adopt a holistic and equitable assessment framework that accurately reflects individual progress.

 Adaptive assessments, which adjust in real-time to a student’s ability level, offer a promising solution.
 The presentation will share the principles of adaptive assessments, their growing adoption in educational institutions, and their role in providing personalized insights into student performance.
-The session will address key questions, including the determination of a student’s baseline, measurement of progress, and engagement across diversed student populations.
+The session will address key questions, including the determination of a student’s baseline, measurement of progress, and engagement across diverse student populations.

 Furthermore, a case study from Yew Chung Yew Wah Education will highlight the effective implementation of adaptive assessments and their impact on informed educational decision-making.